Graciekan21/easybible/README.md

 - I would like to express my heartfelt gratitude to [Fredrick Sanhewe](https://zw.linkedin.com/in/fredrick-sanhewe-a35601176) for helping me when i was struggling with Javascript and debuging.
 Their expertise, dedication, and collaborative spirit significantly.
 I am truly grateful for their support.

-- [Jubril_Mentor] - I extend my deepest gratitude and unwavering guidance and mentorship throughout this project.
+- [Jubril_Mentor](my mentor code institute)- I extend my deepest gratitude and unwavering guidance and mentorship throughout this project.
 Helped me throuh the readme.Thank you for being an inspiring mentor and a driving force behind our achievements.